API Reference

 Parameters:

-Read a materialized artifact from a previous build.
+Read a dynamically evaluated or materialized artifact from a pipeline build.

 Parameters: